 So why am I starting a post about visiting New York City with kids by discussing windows?
-Well New York is of course famously the city that never sleeps, which when I was younger was always an appealing proposition.
+Well, New York is of course famously the city that never sleeps, which when I was younger was always an appealing proposition.
 But now that I’m traveling with kids, what I want when I visit New York is a place where we will all sleep, and sleep well.
-That means my ideal New York City hotel room offers a place to hang my hat that’s a refuge from the crowds and excitement we experience everywhere else in the city.
+It’s important to sleep well at all times, you want to be prepared for the day ahead.
+I hoped that this hotel would have some of the Best mattresses 2020 so we would be able to sleep comfortably.
+Sometimes, having a nice mattress can make you fall asleep so quickly, you won’t even hear any of the hustle and bustle of the city.
+However, due to traveling with kids, my ideal New York City hotel room would offer a place to hang my hat that’s a refuge from the crowds and excitement we experience everywhere else in the city.

 And that’s where the windows come in.
 Far too often in New York, hotel windows serve as only the thinnest of barriers between your family and the symphony of street noise.
 But if a little serenity in the middle of your New York vacation is what you’re looking for, than I’ve got the perfect hotel for you: The Kitano.